cyrilletuzi/angular-async-local-storage/README.md

 # For Angular 4 and TypeScript >= 2.3 :
 npm install angular-async-local-storage@2

-# For Angular 2 :
-npm install angular-async-local-storage@1
 ```

 Then include the `AsyncLocalStorage` module in your app root module (just once, do NOT re-import it in your sub modules).